dwyl/phoenix-liveview-counter-tutorial/README.md

 ```

 The first line instructs Phoenix to use the `Phoenix.LiveView` behaviour.
-This just means that we will need to implement certain functions
+This loads just means that we will need to implement certain functions
 for our live view to work.

 The first function is `mount/3` which,